 Finally, after a couple of decades working on other people’s projects, in 2013 I thought I’d write a book.
 And I did, after a heap of new research which took rather longer than my original dissertation.
 Thanks to the wonders of online searching, and my personal advances in understanding the context, some startling connections emerged.
 The book is much, much better for it, and the argument far more convincing.
 Thank heaven I lived long enough.

 The Age of Machinery: Engineering the Industrial Revolution was accepted by the Boydell Press, in a series they publish for the Economic History Society called People, Markets, Goods.
-I was delighted by this: the subject matter deserves a high profile publisher, and also it will appear as a very affordable paperback, only £19.99.
-The book is now in production and should appear early in 2018.
-Place your order here!
+I was delighted by this: the subject matter deserves a high profile publisher, and also it’s offered as a very affordable paperback, only £19.99.
+The book came out in February 2018, and has had pleasing reviews from some global big names in economic history.

 The Age of Machinery: Engineering the Industrial Revolution